Stefan-Zintgraf/utils-github-create_repo/implementation_checklist.md

 - Documentation updates

 **Storage Process:**
-1. Complete the step implementation
+1. Complete the step implementation (automation agent, e.g., Codex, will orchestrate all required edits and script generation)
-2. Run the test script and verify success
+2. Run the test script and verify success (automation agent runs each `test_step_X_Y.py`)
+3. Re-run every `test_step_X_Y.py` script introduced so far, including previous steps, to ensure no regressions are introduced; adjust older scripts as needed to reflect intentional interfaces and requirements
-3. Copy all step-related files to the appropriate subfolder (e.g., `p3_s3.2/`)
+4. Copy all step-related files to the appropriate subfolder (e.g., `p3_s3.2/`) and gather logs (automation agent automates this archival)
-4. Checkboxes are automatically updated by test scripts (see `update_checklist.py`)
+5. Checkboxes are automatically updated by test scripts (see `update_checklist.py`)
-5. **Update and push to git repository:**
+6. **Update and push to git repository:** (automation agent executes `git add`, commit, and push once validation passes)
    - Add files: `git add .` (step subfolders `p*_s*/` are automatically excluded via `.gitignore`)
    - Commit: `git commit -m "Step X.Y: [Step description]"`
    - Push: `git push origin main`
-6. Verify the checkbox is checked in the progress summary below
+7. Verify the checkbox is checked in the progress summary below

+**Automation Note:** An automation agent (e.g., Codex) is responsible for running the entire workflow described above—test execution, regression checks, artifact archiving, checklist updates, and git pushes—without requiring any direct input from you unless a specific decision is needed (e.g., choosing between conflicting implementations).
+The agent should not stop mid-step or request confirmation unless a course of action cannot be determined automatically.
+Unless explicitly instructed to halt before a phase, the automation agent completes the full lifecycle for every step so nothing is left half-finished.

 **Important:** Step subfolders (`p*_s*/`) are in `.gitignore` and must never be committed to the repository.
 They are for local step storage only.